hugopferraro/hugopferraro/README.md

 # 👋 Hi, I'm Hugo Ferraro

 I'm a **Junior Software Engineer** focused on building AI-powered applications.
-I am passionate about leveraging modern technologies to deliver high-quality software and currently on the path of becoming an ML Engineer.
+I am passionate about leveraging modern technologies to deliver high-quality software and currently on the journey of ML Engineering.

 ## 💻 Technologies I Work With